Article Table Of Contents

 Big city living isn't for everyone--but at the same time, urban areas certainly have their perks.

 There's the culture, the food, the arts, the food, the energy, and you know, the food.
 But there are drawbacks.
 There's traffic, expensive parking, expensive housing--pretty much, expensive everything, depending on which big city you're looking at.

 But that's where the suburbs come in--they have all of the benefits of being near big cities, without actually having to be big cities.

 Of course, not all suburbs of Durham are created equally, which is precisely why we set out to find the best ones.
 So without further ado...

-Here are the 10 best suburbs around Durham for 2019:
+Here are the 10 best suburbs to live around Durham for 2020:

 - Apex (Photos | Homes For Sale)

 - Holly Springs (Photos | Homes For Sale)

 - Wake Forest (Photos | Homes For Sale)

 - Chapel Hill (Photos | Homes For Sale)